-IGCP went to the market this Wednesday to issue Treasury Bills.
+The Portuguese Treasury went to the market this Wednesday to issue T-Bills.

-Portugal issued 1,250 million euros in short-term debt with negative interest.
+Portugal issued 1,250 million euros in short-term debt with a negative interest rate.
 After paying for Treasury Bills (T-Bills) at the peak of the pandemic, investors again showed confidence in the national debt at Wednesday’s double auction.

-The difference is that the last time Portugal financed itself with these maturities was at the peak of the pandemic, when investors were more nervous about the impact of the coronavirus on countries’ public finances.
-Portugal financed itself in the short-term with a positive interest rate, which had not happened since the end of 2016.
+The difference is that the last time Portugal financed itself with these maturities was at the peak of the pandemic, when investors were more nervous about the impact of the coronavirus on the countries’ public finances.